 project using vagrant.
 This will start up a linux machine that allows you to run

-docker-compose up to
+vagrant up docker-compose up -d

 - PostgreSQL: configured to allow access by any user defined (by default

 tgusername is available).
 The PostgreSQL instance is available on port 5432.

 - MailHog: http://localhost:1080/ (SMTP is listening on mailhog:1025 for the app container)

 - Production website: http://localhost:80/ (running using nginx and php-fpm) Note when running on vagrant this address is http://localhost:8880 instead.